KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 KeyboardKit has a ``Proxy`` namespace that contains proxy-related types.

-This namespace doesn't have protocols, open classes, or types that are meant to be top-level.
+This namespace doesn't contain protocols, open classes, or types that are meant to be top-level.
 For now, it only contains types when it's part of the KeyboardKit Pro build.